ryan-farrell/price_checker/Readme.md

 ##### Working On:

-Function to loop through the priceChecks array is only returnig this first index nothing after.
+Function to loop through the 'pricesToBeChecked' array is only returnig this first index nothing after.
-    **FIX**
+    **FIX REQUIRED**

 ### Further ideas:

 - Setup the aplication to run daily/weekly.
 - Have one email with all prices on not individual ones.
-If none email none match your price points.
+If prices match email a none match your price points email.